 Combination chemotherapy.
 Different drugs destroy cancer cells in different ways.
-Using a combination of drugs can increase the chance more cancer cells will be killed; many times one drug will help the other drug work better.
+Using a combination of drugs can increase the chance more cancer cells will be destroyed.
+Many times, one drug will help the other drug work better.

 Combining therapies.
 Researchers are looking into whether combining treatments, such as RFA and chemoembolization, is more effective than using these treatments separately.

 Greater use of liver transplantation.
-The possibility of expanding the criteria for liver transplantation is being studied for HCC, which would make more patients eligible for the procedure.
+Researchers are investigating the possibility of expanding the criteria for liver transplantation for HCC.
+This would make more patients eligible for the procedure.

 Gene therapy.
 This new treatment changes a gene to fight cancer.
 Although gene therapy is in the very early stages of development, some clinical trials are already underway.
 In one example, the new gene makes chemotherapy work better.
 In this type of treatment, a gene can be directly injected into the tumor.
-The doctor then gives the patient the inactive drug and this new gene helps activate the drug in the tumor.
-These and the targeted therapy sorafenib (see the Treatment Options section) are being tested in combination with other treatments as listed above.
+The doctor then gives the patient an inactive drug, and the new gene helps activate the drug in the tumor.
+This approach is also being tested in combination with the other treatments as listed above.

 If you would like additional information about the latest areas of research regarding liver cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .